Looking for free things to do in London? You’ve come to the right place!

 There is a common misconception that London is an expensive city to travel to.
 While it’s true that a lot of things are pricey, as a tourist there are also loads of free attractions that you can enjoy.

-In this guide I’ve put together a compilation of all the best free things to do in London.
+In this guide I’ve put that knowledge together into a compilation of all the best free things to do in London.
 So that when you plan your London trip, you can save some cash on all these amazing free attractions!

 Free museums in London